Roof Truss Cost

 FAQs

-Without support, a standard timber roof truss is able to span between 6 and 12 metres.
-A fink truss could span up to 9 metres, and attic trusses have shorter spans between 7 and 9 metres.
+Without support, standard timber roof trusses are able to span between 6 and 12 metres.
+A fink truss could span up to 9 metres, while attic trusses typically have shorter spans of between 7 and 9 metres.

 Ready to get a price for your home improvement project?